Explore Hong Kong from our hotel near Victoria Harbour

-The West Kowloon neighborhood of The Ritz-Carlton, Hong Kong is ideal for exploring all sides of the city.
-Hotel guests can discover local performing arts at the Hong Kong Cultural Centre; take a cable car to Ngong Ping 360, aptly named for its city views; visit the landmark Tian Tan Buddha; place a wish for good fortune at Tin Hau Temple or shop for traditional crafts at Stanley Market.
+The Ritz-Carlton, Hong Kong sits near Victoria Harbour and our hotel's exemplary location helps visitors explore all sides of the city.
+Watch performing arts at the Hong Kong Cultural Centre, take a cable car to Ngong Ping 360 for dramatic views of the city, visit the Tian Tan Buddha, wish for good fortune at Tin Hau Temple, enjoy the nightlife of the Tsim Sha Tsui district or shop for traditional local crafts at Stanley Market.

 The Hong Kong Cultural Centre is a multipurpose performance centre, it is a prime venue for varieties of cultural activities such as art show, convention, and musical performance.
 10 Salisbury Road, Tsim Sha Tsui, Kowloon.